| How lying marketers sold Roe v. Wade to

 tearing them right out of their womb.
 I'm killing somebody's child.

+That's what it took to get me to change.
 My own sense of self-esteem went down the tubes.
 I

 began to feel like a paid assassin.
 That's exactly what I was.
 You watch